 We have created four categories of how most people’s travel personality traits affect how they use their RV.
 The categories are:

 - Stationary Campers or Campers on the Go

 - Frequent Stoppers or Get There in Record Time.

 It’s important to understand your own travel preferences before evaluating the features of a 5th Wheel or Class C RV to ensure you make the best choice.

 Full Time or Vacation Time

-If you are a full-time RVer versus a vacation time RVer there will probably be a big difference about which type of RV will be a better choice.
+If you are a full-time RVer versus a vacation time RVer there will probably be a big difference in which type of RV will be a better choice.
 Full-timers will look at features of RVs very differently than a vacation RVer.
-For a full-timer, it’s their home and everything they need or want has to fit within the confines of the RV.
+For a full-time, it’s their home and everything they need or want has to fit within the confines of the RV.
 So, there isn’t as much room for compromise for a full-timer.
 It either works or it doesn’t.

 A vacation time RVers motivations may be very different if they only spend ten to thirty days a year in the RV.
 For example, they may like to spoil themselves while on vacation.
 So they may want as many features as possible to stay comfortable.
 Or maybe they just want to get away from it all and can do without many things while on vacation.
 They just pack what they need and off they go to enjoy the journey.